n0nag0n/wordpress-integration-for-flight-framework/readme.txt

 1. Upload the `flight-integration` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Settings > Flight Integration to configure the plugin
+3. Go to Settings > Flight Framework to configure the plugin
 4. Set the vendor path to your Flight installation or use Composer to install Flight
 5. Configure your app folder path and create the folder structure
 6. Start building your Flight application!